 Renaming a site or migrating to a better TLD feels overdue — until you remember every backlink, every Google ranking, and every bookmark currently points at the old name.
-A domain change is doable, common, and survivable.
-But you must do the 301 redirects, Search Console move, and sitemap dance correctly.
-This is that dance, with the actual commands.
+A domain change is doable, common, and recoverable, but it is not free.
+An Ahrefs analysis of migrations in 2025 found roughly 60% saw measurable organic traffic loss, almost always from skipped or broken redirects rather than the move itself.
+Do the 301 redirects, the Search Console Change of Address, and the sitemap resubmit correctly and you keep the rankings.
+This is that procedure, with the actual commands.

 Background

 Search engines associate authority with URLs.
 When oldsite.com/foo ranks well, that ranking is attached to that exact URL.
-A clean 301 redirect transfers the lion’s share of that authority to newsite.com/foo — usually 95%+ over a few weeks.
-A botched migration (no redirects, mismatched URLs, broken canonical, no Search Console move) leaves rankings stranded on a dead site.
+A permanent 301 redirect passes that authority to newsite.com/foo; Google’s own documentation states that 301 and 308 permanent redirects “don’t cause a loss in PageRank.”
+A botched migration (no redirects, mismatched URLs, broken canonical, no Search Console Change of Address) leaves rankings stranded on a dead site, which is exactly how that 60% loses traffic.

 How to tell